 Not surprisingly, this style is unusual among energy drink brands, including mainstream and niche products.
 Even non carbonated energy drinks tend to rely on caffeine.
 However, there are some caffeine free products out there too.

-The products are all entirely sugar free and caffeine free.
-The energy comes from creatine, EAAs, and CoQ10.
+There were multiple flavors, including Key Lime Pie, Cotton Candy, Birthday Cake Bash, and Miami Cola.
+The products were all entirely sugar free and caffeine free, with their energy coming from creatine, EAAs, and CoQ10.

 Zinger Shots